ruralad/ruralad/README.md

 I'm a Web Developer and occasional UI/UX Designer who loves making high-quality websites and applications.
 I'm currently doing my B.Tech degree in Computer Science at
 [GEC Idukki](https://www.gecidukki.ac.in/)

-- Currently working on nothing!
-(University exams going on 😁)
+Currently working on
+- a new Flutter project
+- Dvaya updates

 ### Good at